-Defense Secretary Hegseth Requests Immediate Retirement of Army Chief of Staff Gen. Randy George - PRESS AI WORLD
+Defense Secretary Hegseth Orders Immediate Retirement of Army Chief Gen. Randy George - PRESS AI WORLD

 PRESSAI

-Defense Secretary Hegseth Requests Immediate Retirement of Army Chief of Staff Gen. Randy George
+Defense Secretary Hegseth Orders Immediate Retirement of Army Chief Gen. Randy George

-• Defense Secretary Pete Hegseth has requested Army Chief of Staff Gen. Randy George to retire.
+• Defense Secretary Pete Hegseth has ordered the immediate retirement of Army Chief of Staff Gen. Randy George.

-• Gen. Christopher LaNeve is set to assume the role of acting Army Chief of Staff.
+• Christopher LaNeve is set to replace George as acting Army Chief of Staff.

-U.S. Defense Secretary Pete Hegseth has asked Army Chief of Staff Gen. Randy George to step down and take immediate retirement, as confirmed by multiple sources including CBS News and AA.
-Hegseth's desire for leadership aligned with President Donald Trump's vision for the Army has been cited as a motivation for this decision.
+U.S. Defense Secretary Pete Hegseth has asked Army Chief of Staff Gen. Randy George to step down and take immediate retirement, as reported by multiple sources including CBS News and Al Jazeera.
+Hegseth aims for leadership that aligns with the vision he shares with President Trump.
+This decision is part of a broader restructuring that has seen over a dozen senior military leaders removed since Hegseth took office.

 SHARE THIS ARTICLE: